bertcarnell/lhs/etc/revdep_README_Imports.md

-# Reverse Dependency Checks for package lhs 2021-09-30 03:26:50
+# Reverse Dependency Checks for package lhs 2021-09-30 16:50:20

 ## Old Results

 Check results for packages in dir '/home/docker/revdep/old':

 Check status summary:
-attempt to set 'rownames' on an object with no dimensions
+Failed to produce results:  attempt to set 'rownames' on an object with no dimensions
 ## New Results

 Check results for packages in dir '/home/docker/revdep/new':

 Check status summary:
-attempt to set 'rownames' on an object with no dimensions
+Failed to produce results:  attempt to set 'rownames' on an object with no dimensions
 ## Differences

 ## Alternate Differences